Puerto Rico government sources deny PREPA in tentative pact with bond insurers

 A PREPA spokesman declined to comment on the situation.

-A deal with the insurers, who include Assured Guaranty and MBIA Inc, would be one of the last major steps in overhauling PREPA’s more than $8 billion in debt.
+A deal with the insurers, who include Assured Guaranty (AGO.N) and MBIA Inc (MBI.N), would be one of the last major steps in overhauling PREPA’s more than $8 billion in debt.

 The agency has been in restructuring talks with creditors for more than a year.
 It previously reached an accord with some of its major bondholders and lenders, but needs support of the insurers for the deal to be workable.